 Skip navigation

-Whistleblowers should be protected not prosecuted
+Whistleblowers should be protected, not punished!

 Whistleblowers play a vital role in exposing wrongdoing, holding power to account, and making Australia a better place.

-David McBride has pleaded guilty to leaking documents to journalists that formed the basis of “The Afghan Files”, a 2017 ABC exposé revealing allegations of misconduct by Australian special forces in Afghanistan, including possible unlawful killings.
+In May 2024, David McBride was sentenced to more than five years in jail for leaking documents to journalists that formed the basis of “The Afghan Files”, a 2017 ABC exposé.
+It revealed allegations of misconduct by Australian special forces in Afghanistan, including possible unlawful killings.
 McBride had earlier spoken up internally and to oversight bodies.

 Richard Boyle worked at the tax office when he witnessed aggressive debt collection powers being used unethically to target people in vulnerable situations.